EqualAI Algorithmic Impact Assessment (AIA)

 The NIST Special Publication on Bias categorizes AI biases into three categories:

-3.1.
+Section 3.1.
 Pre deployment check

-3.2.
+Section 3.2.
 Post deployment check: Are additional or newly established procedures necessary to continue mitigating bias or inequity?

 Cost/Benefits Evaluations

-4.1.
-System Benefits
+Section 4.1.
+System benefits

 AI systems should be checked periodically to ensure benefits outweigh inherent risks as well as implicit and explicit related costs.
 To identify system benefits, organizations should define and document system purpose and utility, along with foreseeable costs, risks, and negative impacts.

-4.2.
-Potential Costs
+Section 4.2.
+Potential costs

 Negative impacts can be due to many factors, such as poor system performance, and may range from minor annoyance to serious injury, financial losses, or regulatory enforcement actions.

-4.3.
-Application Scope
+Section 4.3.
+Application scope

 Systems that function in a narrow scope tend to enable better mapping, measurement, and management of risks in the learning or decision-making tasks and the system context.
 Areas that help narrow contexts for system deployment include: